This has to be the least-fun-talk we could possibly talk about when it comes to financing and marketing your films.

 If I can't get behind the vision, no one else can.
 (See Addendum at the bottom.)

-So after niching down further, I realized that Church Films is really about teaching people how to finance (in the pre-production phase especially) their film and then also market their film (in every phase).
+So after niching down further, I realized that my work is really about teaching people how to finance (in the pre-production phase especially) their film and then also market their film (in every phase).